We built the Postgres API behind Vercel Postgres and Replit Agent — Learn how it can help you provision Postgres at scale

 Connect MCP Clients to Neon

-Learn how to connect MCP clients such as Cursor, Claude Desktop, Cline, and Windsurf to your Neon Postgres database.
+Learn how to connect MCP clients such as Cursor, Claude Desktop, Cline, Windsurf and Zed to your Neon Postgres database.

 The Neon MCP Server allows you to connect various Model Context Protocol (MCP) compatible AI tools to your Neon Postgres databases.
 This guide provides instructions for connecting popular MCP clients to the Neon MCP Server, enabling natural language interaction with your Neon projects.